aws/aws-cdk/packages/@aws-cdk/aws-servicecatalog/README.md

 });
 ```

-You can now reference assets in a Product Stack.
+You can reference assets in a Product Stack.
 For example, we can add a handler to a Lambda function or a S3 Asset directly from a local asset file.
 In this case, a S3 Bucket will automatically be generated for each ProductStack to store your assets based on your environment accountId and region.

 ```ts